 - Citron Research v.
 WestSummit Capital: Successfully obtained dismissal for venture capital firm after filing anti-SLAPP motion against claims asserted by short seller who claimed he had been defamed by assertions of fraudulent activity.

 - Entrust Technologies v.
 Verisign: Defeated TRO and motion for preliminary injunction that attempted to enjoin Verisign’s $900M acquisition of Thawte Consulting, resulting in dismissal of the action and completion of the merger.

-- Best Lawyers recognized Laurence as among the best lawyers in America for Litigation—Intellectual Property (2018, 2019)
+- Best Lawyers recognized Laurence as among the best lawyers in America for Litigation—Intellectual Property and Commercial Litigation (2018 – 2020)

-- Best Lawyers/U.S. News: Laurence was chosen by his peers as Intellectual Property Lawyer of the Year in San Francisco (2016, 2017), as well as ranked in Commercial and Patent Litigation
+- Best Lawyers/U.S. News: Laurence was chosen by his peers as Intellectual Property Lawyer of the Year in San Francisco (2016, 2017)

 - Super Lawyers magazine included Laurence in its Super Lawyers of Northern California recognitions for Intellectual Property (2017, 2019), IP Litigation, Class Action/Mass Torts and Business Litigation (2016)

 - The Daily Journal named Laurence one of the top 75 IP litigators in California (2015)